riyajosef/document-upload/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Document Upload

-Certainly!
-Here’s a README template for your GitHub repository:

----

 # Document Upload and QR Code Generation

 This Laravel application provides a comprehensive solution for handling document uploads.
 It includes functionality for validating files, extracting their contents, saving data to a database, and generating QR codes with document details.